Can

 to make smoke on cue.
 They'll also be able to create lots more smoke

-if you're using the machine in a time sensitive operation (in the
+machine in a time sensitive operation (in the theatre for example,

-of fog on demand.
+on demand.

 We sell so many of our smoke machines to customers

-applications.
-You'll notice a huge difference when you buy a machine
+use in professional applications.
+You'll notice a huge difference

 if the cases are opened (thus the risk of an electric shock - as